 At Snowflake Air, we hear a lot from people whose bedrooms are too hot in the summer.
 This problem affects homes everywhere, not only in Idaho.
 And it’s getting worse.

 When central air won’t cut it, and window ACs are too loud, inconvenient, or expensive, people don’t know what to do.
-Fortunately, there’s a solution that’s been getting more and more popular nationwide over the last decade: Ductless heating and cooling.
+Fortunately, there’s a solution that’s been getting more and more popular nationwide over the last decade: Mini splits, also known as ductless heating and cooling.

 In this article, we’ll look at why, exactly, your bedroom is always too hot in the summer.
 Then, we’ll look at how ductless heating and cooling works.